-- conforms to the requirements of Common Criteria CC:2022, Release 1 - is Part 2 extended, Part 3 conformant - does not claim conformance to any other PP or package.
+- conforms to the requirements of Common Criteria CC:2022, Release 1 and the Errata and Interpretation, Version 1.1 - is Part 2 extended, Part 3 conformant - does not claim conformance to any other PP or package.

 The methodology applied for the cPP evaluation is defined in [CEM] and refined by the Evaluation Activities in [DSC SD].
 This cPP satisfies the following Assurance Families: APE_CCL.1, APE_ECD.1, APE_INT.1, APE_OBJ.1, APE_REQ.1 and APE_SPD.1.